JuanjoRestrepo/Euro-and-CopaAmerica-2024/README.md

 ## Project Overview

-This project was created to explore and analyze data related to the UEFA Euro and Copa América 2024 tournaments.
+This project was created to explore and analyze data related to the World Cuo 2022, UEFA Euro and Copa América 2024 tournaments.
 The analysis covers:

 - **Data Collection:** Scraping and aggregating data from reliable sources.
 - **Data Cleaning and Preparation:** Ensuring data quality for accurate analysis.